gloridifice/WaterSource/README.md

 # WaterSource
-A minecraft adding a Thirst System to minecraft.
+A minecraft mod adding a Thirst System to minecraft.